 Do you think you might have a DVT?
 Call our DVT & LEG HEALTH HOTLINE 833-687-6887

 Varicose veins and other circulatory conditions are a common issue during pregnancy and can persist after you give birth.
 If you have post-pregnancy vein problems, the Vascular Vein Centers team can help.
-They offer advanced and minimally invasive treatments at their offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, and Rockledge/Viera, Florida.
+They offer advanced and minimally invasive treatments at their offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, Florida.
 Call the Vascular Vein Centers office nearest you for more information or book an appointment online today.

 Pregnancy causes considerable changes in your body, and these can adversely affect the health of your legs.

 The fluid in your body increases by as much as 50% during pregnancy, and you retain more sodium from the salt you eat.
 These two factors can cause edema – swollen legs and ankles.

 Levels of hormones like relaxin, estrogen, and progesterone change dramatically during pregnancy, as well, causing your veins to dilate and weakening the vein walls.
 At the same time, your growing baby is compressing the femoral veins in your thighs, increasing pressure on the veins in your lower legs.

 These factors make pregnancy a tough time for your legs.
 Although the causes of vein problems reduce after you give birth, the effects of pregnancy can leave you with lasting issues.